CodingVenus/CodingVenus/README.md

 Here you will find projects and code samples I have worked on.

-I'm currently a Junior Software Engineer that loves problem solving and learning new skills 🤓
+I'm a Junior Software Engineer, with an interest in AR/VR and Mobile Development, that loves problem solving and learning new skills 🤓

 ### 👩🏾‍💻 **Open To Work** 👩🏾‍💻